notthetup/blog/_posts/2013-02-27-hackathons-are-bad-for-you.md

 ![](../images/2013/02/Junk-Food-Quote.jpg)

 Junk food isn't much of a help to that.
 I am not even going to touch on long-term effects of eating high carb diets.
 The usual Hackathon menu of pizza and candy is full of carbohydrates.
-While sugar highs are great for short-term focus (maybe??) you tend to feel hungry very quickly after a carb heavy meal.
+While sugar highs are great for short-term focus (maybe?) you tend to feel hungry very quickly after a carb heavy meal.
 That only means you going around for another round of pizza/candy etc. Not really the best way to focus is it?

 #### Sedentary lifestyle